 Experts say that factors other than gateway drugs contribute.
 Knowing what gateway drugs are is just the start.
 People also have to take genetics, upbringing, and social situations into account.
 These factors play a role in determining whether people move on from gateway drugs to harder drugs.

-Let The Willows at Red Oak Recovery® Help You Recover
+How The Willows at Red Oak Recovery® Helps You Recover

 Do you want to know more about the definition of a gateway drug?
 If so, consider reaching out to The Willows at Red Oak Recovery®, a women-only treatment center.
 We’re proud to be a North Carolina marijuana addiction treatment center for women.
 A few of the programs that our clients enjoy include: